artifex404/wp-power-stats/readme.txt

 2. Settings page.

 == Changelog ==

+= 2.1.2 =
+* Added portuguese translation
+* Added german translation
+* Changed GeoIP detection library for better performance

+= 2.1.1 =
+* Fixes a bug which prevented some visitors to be tracked

 = 2.1 =
 * Respect visitors privacy by adding Do Not Track visitor setting support